GamesCreed

 Senua's Saga, Hellblade II, Xbox Series X, Review, Screenshot, Gamepass, GamesCreed

-The system also features a brand-new slow-motion mechanic to give you the upper hand to strike enemies much easier, plus more abilities for you to enjoy.
+The system also features a brand-new slow-motion mechanic to give you the upper hand to strike enemies much more easily, plus more abilities for you to enjoy.
 And new abilities like these will come in handy, seeing as you’ll come across multiple enemies with different fighting approaches.

 Senua's Saga, Hellblade II, Xbox Series X, Review, Screenshot, Gamepass, GamesCreed

 But let’s discuss the synopsis.
-The story of Senua’s Saga: Hellblade II becomes the sequel of the events of the last game as she continues the journey of Viking Iceland.
-Troubled protagonist, Sensua returns as she falls into the intent of saving those who’ve been victimized by the horrifying tyranny.
+The story of Senua’s Saga: Hellblade II becomes the sequel to the events of the last game as she continues the journey of Viking Iceland.
+Troubled protagonist, Sensua, returns as she falls into the intent of saving those who’ve been victimized by the horrifying tyranny.

-In the historic 9th century, Sensua was held captive by slavers who took her from the sea of Orkney to Iceland, as she believed that this was the only way to ensure the freedom of her people.
-Things get much worse as an unexpected storm arrives and decimate the ships and washes Sensua on shore.
+In the 9th century, Sensua was held captive by slavers who took her from the sea of Orkney to Iceland, as she believed that this was the only way to ensure the freedom of her people.
+Things get much worse as an unexpected storm arrives and decimates the ships and washes Sensua ashore.
 Now, during her travels, and of course due to her psychosis, she experiences constant voices in her head.

-The main problem is that the storytelling hasn’t got much to keep you interested as there are many sectors in the story that don’t make sense – leaving you with more questions than answers.
+The main problem is that the storytelling hasn’t got much to keep you interested, as many sectors in the story don’t make sense – leaving you with more questions than answers.
 Plus, Senua’s Saga: Hellblade II doesn’t possess nearly enough terror as the last game.

 3.6